Have you ever noticed that parenting trends are like nutrition and health advice?

 First, there is the next big discovery, and then uh oh, we find out that there are kinks in the argument.
 Self-esteem was the end-all and be-all of the '80s, and then it was teaching to the learning style of the child.
 (Perhaps you didn’t know we were way over those big deals?)

 Unfortunately, parents often read about the exciting new sensations and then miss the less exciting analysis that follows months or even years later that exposes the flies in the ointment.

-In this seven-part series — this being the fourth installment — I’ll revisit common ideas about parenting that have been distorted, misinterpreted or oversimplified and give you the latest information.
-Here’s the latest:
+In this six-part series — this being the fourth installment — I’ll revisit common ideas about parenting that have been distorted, misinterpreted or oversimplified and give you the latest information.

 Parenting myth no. 4: Focusing on resilience can compensate for a child's stress.

 Like grit, promoting resilience is great in concept.
 Resilience is the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress — such as family and relationship problems, serious health problems or workplace and financial stressors.
 It means "bouncing back" from difficult experiences.
 Who doesn’t want such a wonderful asset and trait in their kids?